hs2504785/ngdemos/docs/ng/angular-config.md

 6. Configuration

-lets add new configuration for staging environment
+lets add new configuration for staging environment ( env b/w dev and prod)

 - create file environment.staging.ts inside environments/ folder
 - duplicate production configuration and configure it for staging